Wesley College of Education, Kumasi: History

 Wesley College of Education was first established at Kemp, Aburi in 1922 and was moved to the present site on March 3, 1924.
 Nana Dabankah, the late Tafohene offered (104) one hundred and four acres of land to the Methodist Church, Gold Coast (British colony), to establish the college.
 It began with three tutors and thirty students to be trained as teacher-catechists.

 Wesley College started with a two-year Post Middle Teacher's Certificate ‘B’ programme and went through the following programmes in line with government education policies: two-year Post ‘B’ Teacher's Certificate ‘A’, four-year Post Middle Teacher's Certificate ‘A’, two-year Post-Secondary Teacher's Certificate ‘A’ and three-year Post-Secondary Teacher's Certificate ‘A’.
 Wesley College of Education is now a Diploma Awarding Institution.
 It runs a three-year Diploma programme in Basic Education.
 Accreditation was given to that effect in October, 2007 by the National Accreditation Board (Ghana).
 The college is building capacity for degree programmes.
 Wesley College offered Specialist courses in Physical Education, Science and Mathematics, Home Science, and Agricultural Science in the mid-sixties and seventies.
 It was among the colleges that offered the Modular programme for untrained teachers in the eighties.
 French was introduced in 2001.
 Open Distance Learning was also introduced in December 2004 for untrained teachers for the award of Diploma in Basic Education.
 In August 2007, Wesley College was selected among 15 colleges nationwide to run a two-year Sandwich programme in Diploma in Basic Education for Certificate ‘A’ teachers.

-The College has a current enrollment of one thousand one hundred and eighty-one full-time students, three hundred and twenty-six offer French, one hundred and fifty-four offer science while the rest do General Arts.
+The college has a current enrollment of one thousand one hundred and eighty-one full-time students, three hundred and twenty-six offer French, one hundred and fifty-four offer science while the rest do General Arts.
 There are nine visually impaired full-time students.

 Nine hundred and thirty-four Cert.
-‘A’ teachers and one thousand and ninety-four untrained teachers pursuing a two-year and four year courses respectively on sandwich basis for the award of Diploma in Basic Education in the college.
+‘A’ teachers and one thousand and ninety-four untrained teachers pursuing a two-year and four-year course respectively on sandwich basis for the award of Diploma in Basic Education in the college.
 Out of the untrained teachers, ten have Visual impairment.
 There are sixty-five teaching and sixty non-teaching staff.